CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 If (and big if) we can get these two issues sorted out, we only have a couple other things to worry about.

-1. Wifi/Bluetooth-
+What works-

-   Unfortunelty, it looks like the wifi chipset that the Steam Deck uses is from Realtek wich basicly means that it will by unsupported with no fixing it.
-So if you want wifi you will probably have to use an external wifi dongal or wired connection though the type-C port.
+1. Battery readout

-2. Type-C and SD card reader-
+2. Controller as keyboard (R2 is left click, L2 is right click, the right mouse pad is the mouse)

-   Kinda nessecary to do anything.
-Shouldnt be too hard to get working.
+3. The usb type-C port

-3. Touch screen/mouse pads-
+and thats basicly it.

-   Hoping that the touch screen uses Multitouch HID and we can use a VoodooI2C plugin.
+What doesnt work-

-4. Audio
+1. Acceleration

-5. Controller controls-
+2. Screen orientation (likeley to be fixed when we get acceleration working)

-   I am hoping this can be fixed by installing steam and using its mapping.
-If not, ACPI patching will probably be needed.
+3. Wifi, bluetooth (may never work)

-6. Everything else-
+4. Touchscreen

-   Things like the brightness, microphone, etc...
+5. SD card reader

 #IT IS NOT RECOMENDED TO USE THIS EFI AS IS.
 #IT IS HERE TO HELP YOU BUILD YOUR OWN.

-This can be accomplished by following the dortania guide as linked below and changing these things.
+This can be accomplished by following the dortania guide for Rzyen as linked below and changing these things.

 1. you need to use SSDT-Time to build an EC for a laptop and add it